xiaojueguan/Intel-iasl/README.md

 Errors changed to warnings:

+'Invalid combination of Length and Min/Max fixed flags' (3043, one form only)

 'Reserved name must be a control method (with zero arguments)' (3103)

 'invalid object type for reserved name' (3105)